-- In a large saute pan, cook bacon in 2 tablespoons butter over medium heat.
-When the bacon becomes crisp, whisk in the flour and cook, stirring constantly to make a light roux, about 2 minutes.
-Add remaining 2 tablespoons butter, and when melted add onion, garlic, salt, black pepper, and cayenne and cook, stirring, 2 to 3 minutes.
+In a large sauté pan, cook bacon in 2 tablespoons butter over medium heat.
+When the bacon becomes crisp, whisk in the flour and cook, stirring constantly, to make a light roux, about 2 minutes.
+Add remaining 2 tablespoons butter and when melted, add the onion, garlic, salt, black pepper, and cayenne and cook, stirring, for 2 to 3 minutes.
 Add milk and Neufatchel cheese and continue to cook, stirring constantly, until thick and creamy, about 2 minutes.
 Add Brie and artichokes and stir well.
-Gently fold in crabmeat and the Parmesan and cook over medium-low heat until just heated through.
+Gently fold in the crabmeat and Parmesan and cook over medium-low heat until just heated through.
 Set aside until ready to use.

 Create a coffin template using craft paper, card stock, or cardboard.

 Using one piece of puff pastry at a time, gently roll dough to 1/8-inch thickness.
 Cut dough into rectangles 3 inches wide and 10 inches long.
 Place half on parchment-lined baking sheets; scoop a heaping 1/4 cup of crabmeat mixture onto each of the bottom halves.

 Using a pastry brush, brush edges of pastry on pan with beaten egg.
 Place remaining pieces of pastry over crabmeat mixture and press down on edges, easing top over filling and pressing around filling to form a seal.
 Continue until you have made at least 12.